Olympians among protesters blocking Fawley oil refinery

 Police said they have officers on scene and will take action if necessary.

+XR said its activists cut through electrified perimeter fences under the cover of darkness before spreading across the site in small groups to lock on to structures.

-ExxonMobil said the site continues to operate and it was not experiencing any impact on production.
+ExxonMobil said the plant continues to operate and it was not experiencing any impact on production.

 Some of the group, which is calling on the government to ban all fossil fuels investments and a halt to expansion plans at Fawley, have chained themselves to a pink boat at the site's entrance.

+Speaking from the pink boat earlier, sailor Baldwin, who competed in the 2004 Athens Games, said: "Exxon, which are part of the Esso group, are planning to expand their oil exploration - these companies are still putting profits ahead of people.

+"The government are just not acting on it - they are just not taking it seriously it seems."
-In a statement released by XR, London 2012 Olympic champion Stott said: "I think it's totally wrong that oil companies continue to put their profits ahead of everyone's right to a future on a living planet.

-"We need our government to rein in these rogue companies as a matter of urgency and show to the world ahead of COP26 that the UK is prepared to take a genuine leadership position."
+In a statement released by XR, London 2012 Olympic champion Stott said: "We need our government to rein in these rogue companies as a matter of urgency and show to the world ahead of COP26 that the UK is prepared to take a genuine leadership position."

-Sailor Baldwin, who competed in the 2004 Athens Games, commented: "I am a deeply protective mother, moved to take direct action in a desperate bid to force this suicidal system to change in time to limit the climate crisis worsening and slipping past the point of no return.

-"Watching the news this summer was horrifying and heartbreaking, witnessing catastrophic climate impacts killing people on every continent of the globe."

 The plant is the largest refinery and petrochemical site in the UK and produces almost one fifth of the fuel used on the UK's roads.